JZ-Zhou-UofC/ENSF617-Final-Project/README.md

-# Cross-Dataset Road Sign Detection (YOLO → Faster R-CNN Pipeline)
+# Cross-Dataset Road Sign Detection for ADAS:A YOLOv8 and Faster R-CNN Evaluation Pipeline with Out-of-Distribution Generalization Assessment

 ## 📌 Overview
 This project implements a **cross-dataset object detection pipeline** for road sign detection in ADAS systems.